 Skip to Content

-Wondering about where to see Koalas on Magnetic Island?
-Don’t worry I’ve got you covered in this quick wildlife guide to spotting koalas on the Magnetic Island’s Forts Track.
+Wondering where to see Koalas on Magnetic Island?
+Make sure to hike the Forts Track!

 The Forts Track is a short hike to abandoned war fortifications where hikers can enjoy epic island views and spot some lazy Koalas on Magnetic Island.

 In this guide, I’ll detail everything you need to know about The Forts Track.
-I’ll also include some photos that I managed to snap of the koalas during my visit.
+I’ll also include some photos of the koalas during my visit.

 The best ferry company is SeaLink, which has ferries operating roughly every hour from Townsville to Nelly Bay ferry terminal on Magnetic Island.